renswilderom/renswilderom.github.io/python/_posts/2021-11-26-Topic modeling Disneyland reviews.md

 <iframe width="700" height="400" frameborder="0" scrolling="no" src="//plotly.com/~renswilderom/305.embed?link=false"></iframe>

 Keeping in mind that the main purpose of these data are to demonstrate the workings and potential use of a Python program, the graph quite clearly shows some trends.
-That is, the "Disneyland as a hassle" theme (topic #3) became less vocal with time, while the "Disney as a magical world" theme (topic #1) won terrain.
+That is, the sallience of the "Disney as a magical world" theme (topic #1) won terrain compared to the "Disneyland as a hassle" theme (topic #9).
 Based on personal experience in the restaurant sector, I know that managers can take reviews quite seriously.
-So, we may hypothesize that, among other possibilities, Disneyland learned from its mistakes, and bettered its game in offering fun, worry-free experiences.
+So, we may carefully hypothesize that, among other possibilities, Disneyland learned from its mistakes, and bettered its game in offering fun, worry-free experiences.

+To sensibly interpret the output of topic models, it is usually best when you have quite a bit of knowledge about the field in question, either as an academic or a professional.

 ## Sources